Porges/ways-to-play/src/games/pigeon-lottery/index.md

-able to operate unmolested until May 1935, at which point the District Attorney stepped in and ordered them to shut down.[@ChineseLotteriesOrderedClosed]{%fn%}Woo Sing would eventually be arrested on narcotics charges in 1937 and the Public Club closed down.{%endfn%}
+able to operate unmolested until May 1935, at which point the District Attorney stepped in and ordered them to shut down.[@ChineseLotteriesOrderedClosed]{%fn%}Woo Sing would eventually be arrested on narcotics charges in 1937 and the Public Club closed down permanently.{%endfn%}

-Despite these cases, Francis Lyden proposed running a “keno” game, and contacted Warren Nelson, who he knew from Butte, to run it at the Palace Club.[@SilvioPetricciani p.
-26] At the time Warren was running games in Great Falls.{%fn%}Warren states his father and a man named Cal Lewis ran the game together in the Mint Cigar Store, but that he was taught the game by a younger man named Jimmy Shea after his father refused to teach him.[@AlwaysBetOnTheButcher p.
-29]{%endfn%}
+Despite the existence of these previous cases, Francis Lyden proposed running a “keno” game in Reno based upon the Chinese lottery, and contacted Warren Nelson, whom he knew from Butte, to run it at the Palace Club.[@SilvioPetricciani p.
+26] At the time Warren was running games in Great Falls.

-Warren had at first run the game in the backroom of the Mint Cigar Store in Butte.
-Initially, they had used the same method of drawing the numbers as in the Chinese version of the game (paper strips rolled and placed in four containers), but eventually moved on to using balls which were jumbled in a tumbler.
+Warren had at first run the game in the backroom of the Mint Cigar Store in Butte.{%fn%}Warren states his father and a man named Cal Lewis ran the game together in the Mint Cigar Store, but that he was taught the game by a younger man named Jimmy Shea after his father refused to teach him.[@AlwaysBetOnTheButcher p.
+29]{%endfn%} Initially, they had used the same method of drawing the numbers as in the Chinese version of the game (paper strips rolled and placed in four containers), but eventually moved on to using balls which were jumbled in a tumbler.
 The number of drawings was also increased to a much faster pace of one every fifteen minutes.
 It was this version of the game that was taken to the Palace Club in Nevada.[@AlwaysBetOnTheButcher p.
 34–5, 50–1]

 Thus, the first publicly played version of the Americanized game appears to have been “Race Horse Keno”, which was launched by the Palace Club in Reno in 1936.